britishlibrary/TremendousIIIF/README.md

 (or, why another image server)

 - Complies with IIIF Image API 2.1, level 2
-- Supports additional features from IIIF Image API 2.1 above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotaion, `mirroring`
+- Supports additional features from IIIF Image API 2.1 above level 2, such as `square` region, `sizeAboveFull`, `arbitrary` rotation, `mirroring`
 - Supports JPG, PNG or WEBP output encoding
 - Supports JPEG2000 source, using the Kakadu library
 - Supports TIFF source as a last resort (not recomended)